MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-powerbi-report.md

 ---
-title:  Visualize data in a Power BI report in Real-time Analytics
+title:  Visualize data in a Power BI report
 description: Learn how to visualize data from a KQL queryset in a Power BI report. ms.reviewer: tzgitlin ms.author: yaschust